These 10 quick, easy and delicious Sunday lunch ideas will help you get a great meal on the table fast. Try one this week after church!

 8. Zuppa Toscana by Perry’s Plate

 A few years ago, when I worked at Olive Garden, I used to bring my husband leftover Zuppa soup all the time.
 When I stopped working there, I had to figure out how to make it at home.
 This Sunday dinner recipe is creamy and satisfying, and I love that it has kale instead of the same ol’ same ol’ veggies we usually eat.
-Plus, we always have plenty of leftovers for lunch the rest of the week.
+Plus, any leftovers are great for lunch the next day!

-9. Olive Garden’s Chicken Gnocchi Soup by Cinnamon-Spice & Everything Nice
+9. Olive Garden’s Chicken Gnocchi Soup by Creme de la Crumb

 Another Olive Garden soup I absolutely love and simply had to learn how to make at home.
 This Sunday dinner recipe is every bit as delicious as the original, and probably much more healthy too.